Professionalism in the speech of people of different professions

 Target setting:

-Learning goals.
+Educational goals.

-Speech development: improvement different types speech activity: reading educational texts, expressive reading, listening to the teacher and each other, development of oral monologue and dialogical speech, letter(the number of words recorded in the lesson is 115), the development of communicative and speech skills (composing phrases, sentences, the ability to title the text, determine its topic).
+Speech development: improvement different types speech activity: reading educational texts, expressive reading, listening to the teacher and each other, development of oral monologue and dialogical speech, letter(the number of words recorded in the lesson is 115), the development of communicative and speech skills (composing phrases, sentences, the ability to title a text, determine its topic).

-1. High speech-developing nature of didactic material.
+1. High speech development character of the didactic material.

-1. Development goals:
+1. Developmental goals:

 1. development of thinking, memory, attention, imagination;